rgeraldes24/solc/docs/contributing.rst

 Contributing
 ############

-Help is always welcome and there are plenty of options to contribute to Solidity.
+Help is always welcome and there are plenty of options to contribute to Hyperion.

 In particular, we appreciate support in the following areas:

 * Reporting issues.
-* Fixing and responding to `Solidity's GitHub issues
+* Fixing and responding to `Hyperion's GitHub issues
   <https://github.com/ethereum/solidity/issues>`_, especially those tagged as
   `"good first issue" <https://github.com/ethereum/solidity/labels/good%20first%20issue>`_ which are meant as introductory issues for external contributors.
 * Improving the documentation.
 * `Translating <https://github.com/solidity-docs>`_ the documentation into more languages.
 * Responding to questions from other users on `StackExchange
-  <https://ethereum.stackexchange.com>`_ and the `Solidity Gitter Chat
+  <https://ethereum.stackexchange.com>`_ and the `Hyperion Gitter Chat
   <https://gitter.im/ethereum/solidity>`_.
-* Getting involved in the language design process by proposing language changes or new features in the `Solidity forum <https://forum.soliditylang.org/>`_ and providing feedback.
+* Getting involved in the language design process by proposing language changes or new features in the `Hyperion forum <https://forum.soliditylang.org/>`_ and providing feedback.

-To get started, you can try :ref:`building-from-source` in order to familiarize yourself with the components of Solidity and the build process.
-Also, it may be useful to become well-versed at writing smart-contracts in Solidity.
+To get started, you can try :ref:`building-from-source` in order to familiarize yourself with the components of Hyperion and the build process.
+Also, it may be useful to become well-versed at writing smart-contracts in Hyperion.

 Please note that this project is released with a `Contributor Code of Conduct <https://raw.githubusercontent.com/ethereum/solidity/develop/CODE_OF_CONDUCT.md>`_.
 By participating in this project — in the issues, pull requests, or Gitter channels — you agree to abide by its terms.